July 3, 2012

 Of course we have options.
 We always do.
 The first is obvious.
 Remove the cross brace and weld in a new one.
 This has only two problems: 1) removing the cross brace and 2) welding in a new one.
 With the radiator mount in place, doing either of these tasks with any sort of reasonable expectation of quality is almost impossible, even with our expanded definition of quality.
 Option 2 would be to do the first half of Option 1, and skip the second half.
 This is better, but would still be like acknowledging we did something stupid and now we're fixing it.
 Which of course is true, but why admit it?

 Option 3, and this is what we're going with, is to mount the rack 1/4" back from its optimal location, just short of contact with the cross brace.
-It won't affect the steering at all, but the downsides are a) minimal clearance between big chunks of steel is not awe-inspiring, and b) it looks really stupid.
+It won't affect the steering at all, but the downsides are a) minimal clearance between big chunks of steel, which is not awe-inspiring, and b) it looks really stupid.
 But the steering rack will be mostly hidden behind the radiator, and minimal clearance isn't a big deal because nothing in this part of the frame should move very much.
 Besides, if we ever get any hint of contact down the road, we can always dig out the hacksaw.

 With that embarrassment behind us, we moved on to the further embarrassment of trying to figure out a way to actually mount the steering rack.
 As we indicated earlier, our rack sits too high in the frame to use book mounts, so we're on our own, which is not a great place to be.
 Nothing about either the rack or the Locost frame says "mount me here".
 In fact, it's more like they're mocking us.
 Nothing lines up.
 None of the existing tubes are any help.
 The rack itself blocks any attempt to run a support structure around or through it.